 - Pharmacokinetics, Bioavailability and Bioequivalence

-- Contact Extension Services in Pharmacy for a complete list of current course offerings
+- Visit the Division of Pharmacy Professional Development course catalog for a complete list of current course offerings

 Previously offered course(s)

 - An Introduction to the Drug Development Process (2004)

 - Preclinical & Drug Product Design Strategies (2005-2010)